txusballesteros/android-bind/README.md

 ## Proguard Configuration

-If you use ProGuard to obfuscate your project, don't forget put this configuration into your proguard-rules.pro file.
+If you use Proguard to obfuscate your project, don't forget put this configuration into your proguard-rules.pro file.

 ```java
 -keep class com.mobandme.android.bind.** { *; }
 -keep class * extends com.mobandme.android.bind.parser.DataParser { *; }